damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 * SQL is any lead which has been both:
     * accepted by the sales team which has met the qualification requirements, and
     * converted to a Contact in SFDC and attached to a new Opportunity in SFDC.

+        => when converting a qualified lead, make sure that you are creating an opportunity upon conversion.
+This is required to map the BDR to the opportunity.
+It also helps us to track the age of an opportunity from discovery call to closed.

+        => if the lead is not a new opportunity, convert to a contact and uncheck the box to create a new opportunity.
 * MQL is any lead with a lead score of 20 or greater in Marketo (lead score is calculated based on behavioral and demographic data).

 ## Lead status<a name="leadStatus"></a>